What Is the Implant Denture Procedure Like?

 - Ball retained: The main difference between ball and bar-retained implants is the mechanism used to attach the denture.
 In this procedure, a ball-shaped attachment is fastened to the implants, which are then secured onto the denture with a socket-like feature.

-- Both of these devices restore all the missing teeth in the arch by use of the denture (much smaller than the traditional removable one).
+Both of these devices restore all the missing or damaged teeth in the arch by use of the denture (much smaller than the traditional removable one).
 These dentures are snug and afford great function, they do come in and out of the mouth as desired by the patient.

-Depending on your insurance, the final cost of implant dentures using four implants can be quite high.
-In NYC, the average price for this procedure is $19,999.
+In NYC, the average cost for all-on-4 dental implants or implant dentures is $19,999.
 However, at 172 NYC Dental, we strive to make this option as affordable as possible, charging only $13,500 to $15,000.
 We participate with most PPO insurances as well, which can offset the cost.
 If needed, you can also take advantage of our convenient payment plans.

 Learn More About All-on-4 Dental Implants at 172 NYC Dental

 A gorgeous smile and a healthy mouth are waiting.
 All it takes is a phone call or online message, and you can meet with our implant specialist to learn if all-on-4 dental implants are right for you.
-Do not wait — contact us today.
+Do not wait — contact us today to learn about our treatment options.